Optimize your residence hall Wi-Fi connection

 About this article

-Using Wi-Fi is convenient, but unlike other types of data connections, there are more things to consider if it isn’t working well.
-Unlike a wired connection, Wi-Fi is a shared resource.
+Using WiFi is convenient, but unlike other types of data connections, there are many factors to consider when WiFi isn’t working well.
+Unlike a wired connection, WiFi is a shared resource.
 Everyone using it plays a role in making everyone else’s experience better or worse.
-All residence hall common areas and most rooms at WSU are covered by the Warrior wireless service.
+All residence hall common areas and dorm rooms at WSU are covered by the Warrior wireless service.
 If your computer sees the Warrior network but the signal strength is not strong enough to provide a consistent signal, here are troubleshooting steps to follow:

 Restart your computer